jonpugh/vansible/README.md

 1. Uses your computer's SSH public/private key pair, removing the need to generate and send out your VM's SSH keys, and granting ssh access to the host automatically.
 2. Uses project-specific YAML file to define settings for your project.
 Simply add a name and git url to get started.
 Add settings overrides as needed here.
 3. Automatically clones the project repo as defined in `settings.project.yml` on first `vagrant up`.
-4. Vagrant handles saving the IP and domain name to your `/etc/hosts` file automatically.
+4. Vagrant handles saving the IP and domain name to your `/etc/hosts` file automatically if you install the `vagrant-hostsupdater` plugin.
 5. Creates drush aliases for the site in the guest machine and *on the host* for easy access.